Ideal for AP Physics 1, AP Chemistry, SAT Math, and introductory college STEM courses.

 Net torque must be zero (for rotational equilibrium)

-Note: This calculator checks translational equilibrium (∑Fx = 0 and ∑Fy = 0).
-For complete equilibrium, rotational equilibrium (∑τ = 0) must also be satisfied.
+Notice: This calculator checks translational equilibrium (∑Fx = 0 and ∑Fy = 0).
+Complete equilibrium also requires rotational balance (∑τ = 0).

 Equilibrium of Forces Calculator: Mastering Force Balance